LukeA25/Computer-Vision-Workout/README.md

 ## Changing Workout

-In order to change the workout, you must change hte `workout` variable:
+In order to change the workout, you must change the `workout` variable:

 On line 11 of [main.py](/main.py), you will see the following code:
 ```python